-As of December 31, 2016 and 2015, the Company has no outstanding foreign currency forward exchange contracts.
+As of December 31, 2017 the aggregate notional amount of the par forward contract is US\$39.0 million.
+In 2016, the Company has no outstanding foreign currency forward exchange contracts.

-The Company recognized a loss from the net fair value changes relating to the forward contracts amounting to ₱0.13 million in 2014 under the "Foreign exchange losses - net" in the parent company statements of income.
+The Company recognized a gain from the net fair value changes relating to the forward contracts amounting to \$31.0 million in 2017 under the "Foreign exchange gain" in the parent company statements of income.